I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 I would rehash all of my failures and all of the “could’ve and should-haves.
 “I could’ve done.
 I should’ve done.
 This could’ve happened.
 This should’ve happened.”

 All of these thoughts immediately threw my mind into a tizzy.
 And guess what?
 It was sending all sorts of messages to my brain putting it in ALERT! mode, not sleep mode.
-These thoughts then send signals to your brain telling it something is wrong, so your body prepares to shut down, to fight, or whatever else.
+When you’re in this frame of mind your thoughts send signals to your brain telling it something is wrong, so your body prepares to shut down, to fight, or flee.

 No wonder I couldn’t fall asleep.
 No wonder I felt awful inside.
 Who wouldn’t feel this way after rehashing all of the failures of the day?
 All of the fears of tomorrow.